Location

 Designed in collaboration with conservation specialists Martin Ashley Architects, the renovation was supported by a National Lottery Heritage Fund Heritage Enterprise grant.
 It includes extensive repairs to the brick and stone exterior and the complete reconstruction of the clocktower.
 The new roof, supported by trusses of steel and timber flitch beams, matches the original profile from the early 19th Century designs by architect George Ledwell Taylor.
 Rendered parapets from these designs have also been reintroduced, and new windows and doors and decorative iron railings complete the faithful restoration of the church’s exterior.

-Fruitbowl Media will be managing the new Island Works coworking space at Dockyard Church in partnership with The Kent Foundation, offering members flexible packages and different spaces to suit their business needs.
-The Kent Foundation will also provide business support for young people (aged 16 - 30) starting and growing businesses from the local area.
-This will include hosting free workshops, advisory sessions and events.
+The co-working space is managed by Fruitbowl Media in partnership with The Kent Foundation and offers members flexible packages and different spaces to suit their business needs.
+The Kent Foundation also provides business support for young people (aged 16 - 30) starting and growing businesses from the local area.
+This includes hosting free workshops, advisory sessions and events.

-The public will have access to the new Island Works Cafe and visit the building to see parts of the newly restored Great Dockyard Model, which will be on display for the first time as well as admire the beautifully restored interior.
-Spaces will also be available to hire for meetings and events.
+The public have access to the new Island Works Cafe and visit the building to see parts of the newly restored Great Dockyard Model - on display for the first time - as well as admire the beautifully restored interior.
+Spaces are also available to hire for meetings and events.